Modi to lay foundation stone for new Parliament Building on Dec 10 | Science-Environment

 Sufficient steps have been taken to control air and noise pollution during the construction work for the new parliament building, which will have separate offices for all MPs and those will be equipped with the latest digital interfaces as a step towards creating 'paperless offices'.
 The new building will also have a grand Constitution Hall to showcase India's democratic heritage, a lounge for members of Parliament, a library, multiple committee rooms, dining areas and ample parking space.

 In the new building, the Lok Sabha chamber will have a seating capacity for 888 members, while Rajya Sabha will have 384 seats for the upper house members.
+The Lok Sabha chamber will have an option to increase its sitting capacity to 1,224 members during joint sessions.
 This has been done keeping in mind the future increase in the number of members for the two houses.

 At present, Lok Sabha has a sanctioned strength of 543 members and Rajya Sabha of 245.
 In September this year, Tata Projects Limited won the bid to construct the new parliament building at a cost of Rs 861.90 crore.
 The new building will be constructed close to the existing one under the Central Vista redevelopment project.